libdebug/libdebug/docs/source/basic_features.rst

 Continuing
 ----------

-Exactly as you would expect, the continue command will continue the execution of the program until a breakpoint is hit or the program stops for any other reason.
+Exactly as you would expect, the `cont()` command will continue the execution of the program until a breakpoint is hit or the program stops for any other reason.
 The syntax is as follows:

 .. code-block:: python